machanism-org/machai/genai-client/src/site/markdown/functional-tools.md

 At configuration level, the provider scans groups starting with `MCP`, then `MCP_1`, `MCP_2`, and so on, continuing as long as a `.url` value is found in each group.
 A server is only registered when `.name` is also present in the group; a `.url` value alone does not trigger registration.

-### ACT TOML configuration properties for the first MCP server
+### Configuration properties for the first MCP server

 - `MCP.url`
 - `MCP.name`
 - `MCP.description`
 - `MCP.authorization`

-### ACT TOML configuration properties for additional MCP servers
+### Configuration properties for additional MCP servers

 The provider also supports numbered groups such as: